holgerroth/NVFlare/examples/advanced/lr-newton-raphson/README.md

 ## Introduction

-The Newton Raphson optimization problem can be described as follows.
+The Newton-Raphson optimization problem can be described as follows.

 In a binary classification task with logistic regression, the probability of a data sample $x$ classified as positive is formulated